catsby/git-flow-talk/notes.md

 - **Develop** reflects on-going development, for the next release, also called the *Integration Branch*
 - **Develop** is where nightly builds come from
-- When **Develop** is stable enough for a release, we make our way down to **Master**
+- When **Develop** is stable nough for a release, we make our way down to **Master**

 **Supporting Branches**